Livia020799/Livia020799/README.md

 I am currently pursuing an **MSc in Data Science** at Sapienza University of Rome, where I am exploring areas such as machine learning, statistical modeling, and Bayesian analysis.
 My goal is to apply these skills in diverse fields, from public health to technology, with a focus on meaningful impact.

 I am also passionate about the **Hikikomori phenomenon**, which I researched during my Bachelor's thesis.
 I aspire to continue this work and pursue a **PhD in Japan**, where I can delve deeper into this sociocultural issue.
 I hold a **JLPT N4** certification in Japanese (2022) and aim to build a research career in Japan.

+Recently, going toward the end of my Master's degree, LLMs (Large Language Models) have also sparked my interest.
+Languages have always fascinated me, and I've noticed that working with languages and AI models is incredibly interesting and holds a lot of potential.

 ---